-On view at the Betty and Edward Marcus Sculpture Park at Laguna Gloria
+On view at Laguna Gloria

 Raised in Lubbock, Texas, the artist and musician Terry Allen (American, born 1943 in Wichita, Kansas) works in a variety of media including sculpture, painting, drawing, video, installation, theater, recordings, and performance.
 Allen reconstructs memory through storytelling, overlaying personal narratives with political and social histories.
 The American romance with the automobile and the open road can be seen throughout the artist’s decades-long career, as he came of driving age in the 1950s, filled with the promise of adventure and escape.
 Allen has noted: “The sense of hurtling through great black empty space…late at night on a dead straight line of asphalt with headlights shining…driving a car as fast as it would go…and listening to The Wolfman on the radio turned up as loud as it would go…is probably where every freedom I most value first began.”1